Dietzen returns to Badgers; Pearson out for medical reasons - WHIZ News

 Chryst started his Zoom session by offering a tribute to longtime team chaplain Monsignor Michael Burke and sending condolences to the family of former Badgers player and current New England Patriots running back James White.

-Burke died Sunday at the age of 72 after spending over four decades as the football program’s chaplain.
+Burke died Saturday night at the age of 72 after spending over four decades as the football program’s chaplain.
 White’s father, Tyrone White, died Sunday at the age of 59 when the car occupied by him and his wife, Lisa, collided with another vehicle in Cooper City, Florida.

 Chryst said Burke “impacted a lot of lives” and “was an important part of this program.”
 Chryst added that Tyrone White was “one of those guys who had a great smile, sense of humor, cared a ton about people.”